Lady’s Island future development

 Lady’s island is a beautiful 13,000-acre island.
 It can be a connected community where residents can live, work and play.
 To accomplish this, we believe future development should be compact and include a mix of land uses, transportation should be connected and available to the bicyclist or pedestrian, and that open space along the waterfront and rural areas should be valued.

-In February, we co-hosted a forum “Designing a Future for Lady’s Island” with the Sea Island Corridor Coalition.
+Designing Lady’s Island: In February 2017, we co-hosted a forum “Designing a Future for Lady’s Island” with the Sea Island Corridor Coalition.
 Over 400 residents joined us to discuss the future of our community.
 Using feedback from the forum, we created a summary report, available here. www.designingladysisland.com

 The report recommends five guiding principles for future planning and development.
 These guiding principles will serve as resources for residents, developers, and elected officials to assess, guide, and evaluate future growth.